-Activate — as an EU user — the option Domain, and paste the copied domain there.
+Activate — as an EU user — the option Domain, and paste the copied URL there.

-You can test the connection using the commands, and set a host to DOWN via Fake check results.
-The Custom notification function will not generate an alert in Opsgenie at this point.
+For testing you can use the Fake check results command and set for example a host to DOWN.
+The Custom notification command, on the other hand, does not generate a notification in Opsgenie at this point.

 The configuration of the Opsgenie notification method provides you with all kinds of additional options, especially for enriching and changing the default contents of the notifications.
 In addition, you can use the Responsible teams item to specify the Opsgenie team if you have not specifically integrated for one team as described here, but for the entire Opsgenie account — which is only possible with certain subscriptions.